JacobHA/JacobHA.github.io/_posts/2022-06-01-handsfree.markdown

 - Panning: think of dragging hands across the screen

 There should (I have now implemented these!) also be other simple poses which allow for:
-- Pausing: so the image is locked in place beetween functions
+- Pausing: so the image is locked in place between functions
 - Resetting: so the image goes back to its original position